Noble, Oklahoma: Rose Rock Capital of the World

 Noble considers itself to be the "Rose Rock Capital of the World", as the concentration of barium sulfate in the soil is believed to be higher there than anywhere else, causing the formation of rose rocks.
 Similar formations are found throughout Cleveland County and the Wichita and Ouachita Mountains.
 Noble sets aside the first Saturday each May to celebrate its annual Rose Rock Festival.
 Local geologist Joe Stine and his wife opened the Timberlake Rose Rock Museum in 1986 and closed it in 2019.

 Geography

 Noble is located along the southwest edge of Cleveland County.
-It is bordered to the north by Norman, to the east by Slaughterville, and to the west by the Canadian River, across which is McClain County.
+It is bordered to the north by Norman, to the south by Slaughterville, and to the west by the Canadian River, across which is McClain County.
 U.S. Route 77 passes through Noble, leading north 28 mi to the center of Oklahoma City and south 11 mi to Purcell.

 According to the United States Census Bureau, Noble has a total area of 34.5 km2, of which 33.9 km2 is land and 0.6 km2, or 1.72%, is water.